 If our economic growth is to remain strong and dynamic, we need more entrepreneurs who develop new markets and create lasting jobs.
-The Economic Affairs Ministry’s “New Age for Entrepreneurship” initiative aims to strengthen the spirit of entrepreneurship and to boost the number of start-ups in Germany, by making it more attractive for people to start up their own business.
-The initiative offers a wide range of measures, financing possibilities and support for young entrepreneurs.
+For this reason, the Economic Affairs Ministry aims to strengthen the spirit of entrepreneurship and to boost the number of start-ups in Germany, by making it more attractive for people to start up their own business.
+The Economic Affairs Ministry therefore has a raft of funding initiatives and financing opportunities to help young entrepreneurs.

 The aim of the funding programme is to improve the start-up environment at higher education institutions and research establishments.
 Further to this, the intention is to boost the number and the success of technology-oriented and science-based start-ups.

 The INVEST venture capital grant supports young companies as they try to find someone to provide them with capital, and encourages private investors to offer venture capital.
 Business angels investing private capital in innovative young start-ups benefit from the fact that up to €500,000 of investment is eligible for support, and from an exit grant which offsets the tax on capital gains.

 The funding for the instruments to promote venture capital has been increased considerably.